What Are the Most Common Names of Animals in English?

 The Arctic is very cold.
 Animals there have thick fur or fat to stay warm.

 The polar bear has white fur.
-The seal swims in icy water.

 Learning animal names can also include habitats.
 Matching animals to their environment strengthens understanding.